We treat with the newest techniques in physiotherapy. The method treats your nervous system, where most causes of pain in the body originate.

 “Annika you are with, on all my runs.
 I have run 10 km without pain today after work, where I have cycled 22 km, it is absolutely fantastic.
 Thank you very much.
 I will definitely come again. ”

-Hip pain can be felt at the back at the joint, between the coccyx and the hip socket, in front of the symphysis, in the groin or on the outside of the thigh.
+Hip pain can be felt at the back at the joint, between the sacrum and the hip socket, in front of the symphysis, in the groin or on the outside of the thigh.
 Sometimes it can be difficult to tell the difference between the pain coming from the hip or the lower back, as pain in the hip can radiate up to the lower back.
 It may have come suddenly during a movement or slowly occured.
-Many women experience pelvic pain associated with one pregnancy.
+Many women experience pelvic pain associated with a pregnancy.

 We treat the nervous system, as pain is often a response to compensation elsewhere in the body.
-The brain processes impressions from the nervous system and responds to them.
+The brain processes input from the nervous system and responds to it.
 If the brain is misinformed, it will create inappropriate movement patterns that result in pain.
-Through muscle testing, we find the cause in your nervous system and treat it gently and effectivelyThere is no crack or twist associated with the treatment and you will typically feel the effect after the first treatment.
+Through muscle testing, we find the cause in your nervous system and treat it gently and effectively.
+There are no manipulation related to the treatment and typically you will feel improvement after the first treatment.

 Below you will find a selection for reasons, however We deal with all issues related to the hip.